Digital Sustainability in IT & Telecommunications

 Lock-in Migration costs grow exponentially over time

-Sweden has among the cleanest electricity grids globally (98% fossil-free).
+Sweden has among the most climate-neutral electricity grids globally (98% fossil-free).
 Yet Swedish companies:

 • Host email on Microsoft 365 (US data centers, unknown energy mix)